 How long does it take to implement NIST CSF 2.0?

-A focused 90-day sprint gets a 20–50 person SME to a defensible baseline across all six functions, typically for €3,000–€10,000 in tooling plus 100–150 hours of internal time.
-It's then a living program with quarterly reviews.
+A focused 90-day sprint gets a 20 to 50 person SME to a documented baseline across all six functions; the cost in tooling and internal time depends on the starting point and is estimated after the inventory of the first 30 days.
+The framework then becomes a continuous program with quarterly reviews.

 Free resources to get started